umich-its-networking/git-training-pub/ex-auto-merge.md

 ## Create another branch

-Use the `checkpout` command to create a new local branch that matches `master`.
+Use the `checkout` command to create a new local branch that matches `master`.

 ```terminal
 $ git checkout -b auto